ancod3r/TodoList/README.md

   }
 }

-Passing ID as Query Variable in JSON format
+Passing ID as query variable in json format
 {
     "msgid": 1
 }